 American and British Christmas Movies

 What is your favourite thing to do during the holiday season?
-If you’re like me, one of the annual holiday activities you love is watching Christmas movies at home.
-I was crushed when I first moved to London because I couldn’t see all my childhood favourites on television regularly.
-However, this also led me to discover some specifically British Christmas movies.
+If you’re like me, one of the annual holiday activities you love is watching Christmas movies.
+Moving to London as an American led me to discover some fantastic British Christmas movies.

 Classic and New British Christmas Movies